 Buying vs Renting a Home

-There may be times in your life when it does make more sense to rent.
+Does it make more sense to rent than to buy?
+The right answer can vary from person to person.There may be times in your life when it does make more sense to rent.
 There will also be times when buying is the financially sound decision.
 The key is to look at your situation and the housing and rental markets before deciding which option is best for you.

 The MarketsThe fortunes of the housing and apartment markets are always in flux.
 One year, the housing market might see rising prices.
-The next, apartment rents might skyrocket.
+The next, apartment rents might increase.
 Before deciding whether it makes more financial sense for you to own or rent, make sure to consider market factors.

 Pros and Cons of OwningOwning a home also comes with its pros and cons.

 If you decide to downsize in retirement, you can sell your home and take the profits from the sale to buy either a less expensive, smaller house or condo, or make a trip around the globe.
 Owning gives you that financial freedom.

 The decision to buy or rent is a big one.
 It is essential to look at your own financial and personal situations to make the right choice.